TejasreeCJ/Amagi-Video-Search-Engine/README.md

 3. Browse through the results showing relevant video clips
 4. Click on any result to watch the video with the clip highlighted

+### 3. Explore Knowledge Graph

+1. Navigate to the **🧠 Knowledge Graph** page
+2. Click **"🔨 Build Knowledge Graph"** to analyze chapter relationships
+3. Explore the interactive graph:
+   - Click nodes to view chapter details
+   - Switch between Force Directed, Hierarchical, and Circular layouts
+   - Filter by specific videos
+   - Discover learning paths by clicking "🎯 Show Learning Path"

-### 3. Watch and Navigate
+### 4. Watch and Navigate

 1. Click on a search result to open the video player
-2. The clip timeline shows where the relevant content is
+2. The clip timeline shows where the relevant content is located
 3. Click "Jump to Clip" to navigate directly to the relevant section
 4. The transcript for the clip is displayed below the video
+5. View related videos based on content similarity

 ## How It Works